-Hired in February 2014, Josh Patiño begins his second season as head coach of the men's soccer program at Southern Virginia.
+Hired in February 2014, Josh Patiño begins his third season as head coach of the men's soccer program at Southern Virginia.

 In his first year he led the Knights to a 6-14 season, much improved from the one-win season in 2013.
 He also increased the offensive and defensive production of the team which can be seen in the increase of shots and goals and allowing 40 less goals this season.